CaliGRITS/budgetcalculator/README.md

 ng-click: specify custom behavior when an element is clicked.

+In addition, in several places in the HTML app source code values are surrounded by {{ }}.
+The {{ }}  are a declarative way of specifying data binding locations in the HTML.

 Angular binds the input or output of the page to an application model, and scope is the object that refers to this model.
 Both controllers and directives have reference to the scope.

 ABOUT GOOGLE CHART